-Furthermore, the third parties conducting clinical trials on our behalf are not our employees, and except for remedies available to us under our agreements with such contractors, we cannot control whether or not they devote sufficient time, skill and resources to our ongoing development programs.
-These contractors may also have relationships with other commercial entities, including our competitors, for whom they may also be conducting clinical trials or other drug development activities, which could impede their ability to devote appropriate time to our clinical programs.
-If these third parties do not successfully carry out their contractual duties, meet expected deadlines or conduct our clinical trials in accordance with regulatory requirements or our stated protocols, we may not be able to obtain, or may be delayed in obtaining, marketing approvals for our product candidates.
-If that occurs, we will not be able to, or may be delayed in our efforts to, successfully commercialize our product candidates.
+Furthermore, the third parties that may conduct clinical trials on our behalf would not be our employees, and except for remedies available to us under our agreements with such contractors, we would not be able to control whether or not they devote sufficient time, skill and resources to our development programs, a risk that would be exacerbated during the COVID-19 pandemic as any such third parties try to address the impact of the pandemic on their own businesses and financial condition.
+Any such contractors may also have relationships with other commercial entities, including our competitors, for whom they may also be conducting clinical trials or other drug development activities, which could impede their ability to devote appropriate time to our clinical programs.
+If these third parties do not successfully carry out their contractual duties, meet expected deadlines or conduct our clinical trials in accordance with regulatory requirements or our stated protocols, we may not be able to obtain, or may be delayed in obtaining, marketing approvals for the applicable product candidates.
+If that occurs, we would not be able to, or may be delayed in our efforts to, successfully commercialize such product candidates.
 In such an event, our financial results and the commercial prospects for any product candidates that we seek to develop could be harmed, our costs could increase and our ability to generate revenues could be impaired.

-We also rely on other third parties to store and distribute drug supplies for our clinical trials.
-Any performance failure on the part of our distributors could delay clinical development or marketing approval of our product candidates or commercialization of any resulting products, producing additional losses and depriving us of potential product revenue.
+We also expect to rely on other third parties to store and distribute drug supplies for any future clinical trials we may pursue.
+Any performance failure on the part of any such distributors could delay clinical development or marketing approval of any future product candidates or commercialization of any resulting products, producing additional losses and depriving us of potential product revenue.

-We contract with third parties for the manufacture and distribution of our product candidates for clinical trials and expect to continue to do so in connection with our future development and commercialization efforts.
-This reliance on third parties increases the risk that we will not have sufficient quantities of our product candidates or such quantities at an acceptable cost, which could delay, prevent or impair our development or commercialization efforts.
+We plan to contract with third parties for the manufacture and distribution of product candidates for any future development and commercialization efforts.
+This reliance on third parties, particularly those we rely on solely to source our drug substance, drug product and certain key raw materials, would increase the risk that we would not have sufficient quantities of product candidates or such quantities at an acceptable cost, which could delay, prevent or impair our development or commercialization efforts.

 We currently have no manufacturing facilities and limited personnel with manufacturing experience.
-We rely on contract manufacturers to produce both drug substance and drug product required for our clinical trials.
-We plan to continue to rely upon contract manufacturers, and, potentially collaboration partners, to manufacture commercial quantities of our products, if approved.
+If we determine to pursue the development of additional product candidates, we plan to rely on contract manufacturers to produce both drug substance and drug product required for any future clinical trials.
+We would also plan to continue to rely upon contract manufacturers, and, potentially collaboration partners, to manufacture commercial quantities of our products, if approved.
 Reliance on such third-party contractors entails risks, including: